Food Poisoning Claim: The amounts of compensation you can claim in the UK for injury to your stomach and intestines from

 A medical report is necessary from a gastric expert who will be able to set out the exact nature of the food poisoning you have suffered, the bacteria involved, the treatments necessary and any potential long term effects.

-Based upon this report compensation amounts for your pain and suffering can be determined by your solicitor, some examples for average payouts in 2013, include :
+Based upon this report compensation amounts for your pain and suffering can be determined by your solicitor, some examples for average payouts in 2017 and 2018, include :

 1. Minor food poisoning claim settlements